 - Limitation – synthetic fibres can only be so thick without collapsing and will never be as thick as down is.
 Down is, however, extremely sensitive to humidity and condensation, making it a risky item in wetter environments.

-My recommendation is to always look at these garments as resting time items only.
+My recommendation is to always look at these insulation jackets and garments as resting time items only.

 Finally (for this section), there are different functions and uses with regards to the actual insulation material: